ryydawg10/Agoric-Outpost/README.md

 Design and deployment support provided by the Kysen Pool team.
 All rights to open-source this project were granted by Kysen Pool.
 Kysenpool.io

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this software with proper attribution.
+See the LICENSE file for full details.